Cannon (TV series): Connections to Barnaby Jones

+Barnaby Jones was helmed by Cannon developer Edward Hume for producer Quinn Martin.
+The premiere episode, "Requiem for a Son", was planned as a second-season Cannon episode, but when Barnaby Jones was sold as a separate series the script was reworked into the premiere of that series.
+William Conrad appears as a special guest star in the episode.

-Frank Cannon met Barnaby Jones (Buddy Ebsen), an aging veteran private investigator who had retired and turned over his agency to his son, Hal, when Hal is killed.
-With the aid of Cannon and Hal's widow, Betty Jones (Lee Meriwether), he hunts down Hal's killer.
+Barnaby Jones (played by Buddy Ebsen) is an aging veteran private investigator who had retired and turned over his agency to his son, Hal, when Hal is killed.
+With the aid of Frank Cannon and Hal's widow, Betty Jones (Lee Meriwether), he hunts down Hal's killer.
 Afterwards, Jones decides to come out of retirement.
-The premiere episode of Barnaby Jones, "Requiem for a Son" was planned as a second-season Cannon episode, but when Barnaby Jones was sold as a separate series the script was reworked into the premiere of that series.
-William Conrad appeared as a special guest star.

-Cannon had a second "crossover" with the Barnaby Jones series.
-The first part of the two-part episode, "The Deadly Conspiracy", was aired as the second episode of the fifth season of Cannon on September 17, 1975; the second part aired two nights later as the fourth-season premiere of Barnaby Jones.
+Cannon had a second crossover with Barnaby Jones in the 1975 two-part episode, "The Deadly Conspiracy".
+The first part aired as the second episode of the fifth season of Cannon on September 17, 1975, and the second part aired two nights later as the fourth-season premiere of Barnaby Jones.